AbhinavChawla8701/MotorQ-Intern-Hiring-2021/README.md

 # Timeable Manager

-This is a website made for submission in Application Engineering round of MotorQ Intern Hiring 2021.

 To run this website on local system follow the below steps:

 1) Download Xampp server from: https://www.apachefriends.org/download.html